 Contact the Physical Medicine & Rehabilitation Team at: 617-573-2770

-The Massachusetts General Hospital Neuro-Urology Program is staffed by specialists who help patients with voiding problems due to neurological diseases and related urinary symptoms.
+The Neuro-Urology Program at the Massachusetts General Hospital Department of Urology is staffed by specialists who help patients with voiding problems due to neurological diseases and related urinary symptoms.

 Call to schedule an appointment: 617-726-8482

 What is an acute spinal cord injury?

 Your spine is made of many bones called vertebrae.
 Your spinal cord runs downward through a canal in the center of these bones.
 The spinal cord is a bundle of nerves that carries messages between the brain and the rest of the body for movement and sensation.